EasyERP/EasyERP_open_source/README.md

 ## Now let's move to DB

 You'll need to do mongorestore.
 For this, please unpack dump.zip and run mongorestore in the same directory, where the dump folder appears
+`mongorestore ./dump`

+Using mongo and redis docker for demo would be easier. and mongoretore is preinstalled in the mongo docker image.

 This action provides you with our 2 test DBs